 I spent intimate time with these amazing creatures over the course of my week there, and knew that I was doing so in a way that was helping them, not harming them.
-We bathed and fed them every day, we made banana mash balls and fed them to two elderly elephants who are unable to feed themselves properly any more, and we watched two families interact and bathe in the river.
+We bathed and fed three of them every day, we made banana mash balls and fed them to two elderly elephants who are unable to feed themselves properly any more, and we watched two families interact and bathe in the river by themselves.
 And we worked hard to earn it.

 What The Volunteering Involves

-There were odd jobs too, like unloading watermelons from the truck and sorting the feed room.
+There were odd jobs between the main work too, like unloading watermelons from the truck and sorting the feed room.

 We also ADORED our 4 VCs (volunteer co-ordinators) who would lead each session.
 They were funny, helpful and super friendly, and loved kicking a ball around with Ash!
 It was Johnny’s birthday while we were there and he offered us all Thai whiskey and got very, very drunk, and we spent another evening watching football with them.

 We had buffet vegetarian food provided every day for breakfast, lunch and dinner, and throughout our lunch breaks there would be elephant feeding sessions from the platform.
-We had a Thai culture lecture evening which was one of the funniest things ever, we indulged in Thai massages one night for 150 baht (£3) from some local ladies, and we were given a welcome ceremony where we were blessed by a shaman before we watched kids from a local school dancing.
+We had a Thai culture lecture evening which was unexpectedly absolutely hilarious, we indulged in Thai massages one night for 150 baht (£3) from some local ladies, and we were given a welcome ceremony where we were blessed by a shaman before we watched kids from a local school dancing.

-Our room was great too; it included a basic bathroom but we had our own, which is more than a lot of people got!
+Our room was great too; it included a very basic bathroom but we had our own en-suite, which is more than a lot of people got!
 Our bed had a mosquito net, and one of the many dogs at the park made itself at home in and around our room.

 And if you don’t have a week to spare, you can always visit for a day or an overnight trip where you still get to interact with the elephants on an ethical level.